abibia/WebPractice2/README.md

 - Spring Web

 ## Copyright
-© 2025 [Your Name].
+© 2025 Abibia.
 All rights reserved.
 This project contains original assets and code.
 Please do not use without permission.

 ## Contact